HELENA M. JOHANSEN

 It is difficult to imagine that when I was a child in Latvia, Christmas was not celebrated in the Soviet Union.
 It was mentioned only in the religious connotation.
 Even a thought of having a party for Christmas would be unrealistic.
 The tradition of presents and Santa was kept, however, it was moved to the New Years' Eve.
 We held presents to each other, had a party dinner on the New Year's Eve instead.

+In Denmark, it is truly the opposite, the party seems to start already at the end of November - schools, offices and whole corporations start celebrating by inviting to the events.
 This year is not different.
 My husbands company has made a beautiful event for the whole family , which we complemented by visiting to the Royal Copenhagen.
 My favorite table at Royal Copenhagen this year is definitely In the Name of Love by Marianne Eriksen Scott-Hansen,.
 Her handcraft is exuberant.
 The flowers are made in paper with exquisite sense for detail in blue, red and white.
 My eyes could not get enough of this beautiful work.

 Christmas market at Carlsberg Brewery has been the start for us this year.
 On the second Advent, my daughter's school arranged a Lucia Feast, which is another Christmas tradition, which was unknown to me before moving to Scandinavia.
 Saint Lucy's Day is celebrated on the 2nd Advent in honor of St.Lucy.
 She is 3rd century martyr, who according to the legend carried the food to the Christian hiding.
 She had lights attached to her wreath to make sure that she would carry as much food as possible in her hands to the people in the hiding.
 The day of St Lucy is celebrated in schools by singing.
 Dressed in white and with candles in the hands, kids walk along the school singing while the lights are switched off.
 The symbol of light through the dark times.